No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

 - Don’t miss the inland trails.
 The eastern end of the island is a lush hardwood hammock with more shade.
 The pioneer cemetery makes a great after-dark flashlight-hike destination.
 (It’s located, not suprisingly, on the cemetery trail.)

 - You can rent kayaks and mountain bikes on the island.
-(Kayaks are $40 for a single and $50 for a double for a 24 hour period and are rented via the Tropic Star ferry folks. )
+(Kayaks are rented via the Tropic Star ferry folks. )

-- Camper gear is limited to 50 pounds per person, additional gear and oversized items will have additional charges.
-There is a transport fee of $15 for kayaks and $10 for bicycles.
+- At Tropic Star, camper gear is limited to 50 pounds per person, additional gear and oversized items will have additional charges.
+There is an extra transport fee for kayaks and bicycles.
 Dogs are $20, must have advance reservations and must be caged or leashed and muzzled.

 - Tropic Star also offers water taxi service by advance arrangements.
 Details: (239) 283-0015